fletchjp/Arduino-Pico-Examples/README.md

 This extends the Multicore example using the buzzer which is in a fixed location on the ArdiPi.
 It also runs on the Pico Breadboard as well.

+## Multicore_FreeRTOS

+Example using FreeRTOS management for tasks.
+Taken from library examples.

 # CBUS examples

 I have also collected some examples of work with RP2040s to run CBUS modules.
 This is in an early state.